sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 This approach shines when testing parsers, interpreters, serialization logic, et cetera.

 In property-based testing, if a specific seed crashes your parser, you have to hope you logged the seed to reproduce it.
 With `DenseCheck`, the "seed" is just the index.
+If index `5239I` crashes your parser, you can store exactly that index and reproduce the failure on any machine, any day, with no extra logging.

 ## When Not to Use DenseCheck

 While `DenseCheck` is a fun tool for generating tests data for smaller domain models, I think it's important to note its limitations.

-With DenseCheck, you're likely never doing exhaustive testing.
-You're just testing what you've deemed to be "enough" for whatever your own purposes.
-For any large or very complex domain, this type of testing will only scratch a very superficial surface found in small test cases, but sometimes those are the cases that end up getting missed!
+With DenseCheck, you're almost never doing exhaustive testing.
+You're testing what you've deemed to be "enough" for your purposes.
+For large or very complex domains, this only scratches the small-case surface.
+However, those small cases are often exactly the ones that get missed.

 `DenseCheck` isn't a replacement for `FsCheck`.
-I think random testing is essential for exploring the "deep" space of your domain where the index numbers would be too large to reach sequentially, but I wonder if DenseCheck might be a better random tester, or a just a nice companion to random testing.
+I think random testing is essential for exploring the "deep" space of your domain where the index numbers would be too large to reach sequentially, and I see DenseCheck as a nice companion to random testing, and possibly a source of interesting deterministic seeds.

 ## Conclusion

-But if you find yourself being dense about something in your code, or your being dense about the AI generated code that you're tossing into your codebase, maybe enumerative testing ala `DenseCheck` is worth considering.
+But if you find yourself being dense about something in your code, or you're being too trusting of the AI-generated code you're tossing into your codebase, maybe enumerative testing à la `DenseCheck` is worth considering.

+Happy Advent of F# and Happy Holidays!